cfogelberg/voltdb-instantiator/README.md

 ## Loading stored procedure .class files into the database

-// To be implemented using the `loadjar` script
+This functionality is implemented by the `loadjar` script.
+The following step will load a JAR file into the database:

+- Run `scripts/loadjar ~/my-db-dir /path/to/jar/file`

+SQL files contained within this JAR file can be loaded to the database separately using the `loadddl` script.

 ## Loading tables and stored procedures into the database

 This functionality is implemented by the `loadddl` script.
-Following these steps will load a SQL file into the database:
+The following step will load a SQL file into the database:

-- Run `scripts/loadddl ~/my-temp-db /path/to/sql/file`
+- Run `scripts/loadddl ~/my-db-dir /path/to/sql/file`

 OR

-- Run `scripts/loadddl ~/my-temp-db /path/to/jar/or/zip/archive/file`
+- Run `scripts/loadddl ~/my-db-dir /path/to/jar/or/zip/archive/file`

 If the tables or stored procedure files specified in the SQL file loaded have already been loaded the script will fail.
 If the DDL file specifies Java stored procedures whose classes have not been loaded into the database then the script will fail.